Producer Statements

 What is a Producer Statement?

 A producer statement is a professional opinion based on sound judgment and specialist expertise.
+Its helps us make a reasonable determination whether the building work complies with the Building Code.
 It is not a product warranty or guarantee of compliance and has no status under the Building Act 2004.
-It is used as one source of information which we may rely upon to determine whether there are reasonable grounds to conclude that the building work complies with the Building Code.

 When you need a Producer Statement